PDKT-Team/ctf/fbctf2019/hr-admin-module/README.md

 We got a bunch of `oid`s.
 We can try using `lo_get` to load object's content.
 For example, `lo_get(16439)` will load the content of `/etc/passwd`.
 Because the result of `lo_gets` is `bytea`, we need to convert it to `UTF8` so that it can be appended in the query.

-We can try to load some objects with lowest `oid`.
-The flag is in object with `oid` 16444.
+We can try to load some objects with lowest `oid` to find out if the flag file has been loaded before.
+The flag file object does exist with `oid` 16444.
 There are no whitespaces in the flag so we can just display it as is.

 To load the flag: